Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-staking.md

 In staking, you can be either a [nominator or a validator](#validators-and-nominators).

-As a nominator, you can nominate one or more (up to 16) validator candidates that you trust to help you earn rewards in DOTs.
+As a nominator, you can nominate one or more (up to 16) validator candidates that you trust to help you earn rewards in SOLARs.
 You can take a look at the [nominator guide](maintain-nominator) to understand what you are required to do when the mainnet launches.

 A validator node is required to be responsive 24/7, perform its expected duties in a timely manner, and avoid any slashable behavior.
 You can follow our [AXIALunar validator guide](maintain-guides-how-to-validate-axialunar) if you would like to run a validator on AXIALunar.

 ### 2. Nomination period

 Any potential validators can indicate their intention to be a validator candidate.
 Their candidacies are made public to all nominators, and a nominator in turn submits a list of any number of candidates that it supports.
-In the next epoch (lasting several hours), a certain number of validators having the most DOT backing get elected and become active.
-There are no particular requirements for a DOT holder to become a nominator, though we expect each nominator to carefully track the performance and reputation of validators.
+In the next epoch (lasting several hours), a certain number of validators having the most SOLAR backing get elected and become active.
+There are no particular requirements for a SOLAR holder to become a nominator, though we expect each nominator to carefully track the performance and reputation of validators.

 Once the nomination period ends, the NPoS election mechanism takes the nominators and their associated votes as input, and outputs a set of validators of the required size, that maximizes the stake backing of any validator, and that makes the stakes backing validators as evenly distributed as possible.
 The objectives of this election mechanism are to maximize the security of the network, and achieve fair representation of the nominators.
-If you want to know more about how NPoS works (e.g. election, running time complexity, etc.), please read [here](http://research.web3.foundation/en/latest/axiasolar/NPoS.html).
+If you want to know more about how NPoS works (e.g. election, running time complexity, etc.), please read [here](http://research.axiacoin.org/en/latest/axiasolar/NPoS.html).

 ### 3. Staking Rewards Distribution

 To explain how rewards are paid to validators and nominators, we need to consider **validator pools**, where a validator pool consists of an elected validator together with the nominators backing it.
 (Note: if a nominator `n` with stake `s` backs several elected validators, say `k`, the NPoS election mechanism will split its stakes into pieces `s_1`, `s_2`, …, `s_k`, so that it backs validator `i` with stake `s_i`.
 In that case, nominator `n` will be rewarded the same as if there were `k` nominators in different pools, each backing a single validator `i` with stake `s_i`).
 For each validator pool, we keep a list of nominators with the associated stakes.

-The general rule for rewards across validator pools is that two validator pools get paid the **same amount of DOTs** for equal work, i.e. they are NOT paid proportional to the stakes in each pool.
+The general rule for rewards across validator pools is that two validator pools get paid the **same amount of SOLARs** for equal work, i.e. they are NOT paid proportional to the stakes in each pool.
 Within a validator pool, a (configurable) part of the reward goes to pay the validator's commission fees and the remainder is paid **pro-rata** (i.e. proportional to stake) to the nominators and validator.
 Notice in particular that the validator is rewarded twice: once as commission fees for validating, and once for nominating itself with stake.

-To estimate the inflation rate and how many DOTs you can get each month as a nominator or validator, you can use this [Excel sheet](https://docs.google.com/spreadsheets/d/1-9Hc3kZ23EhZC3X6feRUKSTv6gj4xR7cvUbJD2zUEZk/edit?usp=sharing) as a reference and play around with it by changing some parameters (e.g. validator pools, total supply, commission fees, etc.) to have a better estimate.
+To estimate the inflation rate and how many SOLARs you can get each month as a nominator or validator, you can use this [Excel sheet](https://docs.google.com/spreadsheets/d/1-9Hc3kZ23EhZC3X6feRUKSTv6gj4xR7cvUbJD2zUEZk/edit?usp=sharing) as a reference and play around with it by changing some parameters (e.g. validator pools, total supply, commission fees, etc.) to have a better estimate.
 Even though it may not be entirely accurate since staking participation is changing dynamically, it works well as an indicator.

 ### 4. Rewards Mechanism

 We highlight two features of this payment scheme.
-The first is that since validator pools are paid the same regardless of stake level, pools with less stake will generally pay more to nominators per-DOT than pools with more stake.
+The first is that since validator pools are paid the same regardless of stake level, pools with less stake will generally pay more to nominators per-SOLAR than pools with more stake.
 We thus give nominators an economic incentive to gradually shift their preferences to lower staked validators that gain a sufficient amount of reputation.
 The reason for this is that we want the stake across validator pools to be as evenly distributed as possible, to avoid a concentration of power among a few validators.
 In the long term, we expect all validator pools to have similar levels of stake, with the stake being higher for higher reputation validators (meaning that a nominator that is willing to risk more by backing a validator with a low reputation will get paid more).

 The following example should clarify the above.
 For simplicity, we have the following assumptions:

 - These validators do not have a stake of their own.
 - They do NOT charge any commission fees
-- Reward amount is 100 DOT tokens
+- Reward amount is 100 SOLAR tokens
-- The least amount of DOTs to be a validator is 350
+- The least amount of SOLARs to be a validator is 350

 |               | **A - Validator Pool** |                             |         |
 | :-----------: | :--------------------: | :-------------------------: | :-----: |